 Joe Morton was offered as another lead singer in the Blues Brothers, after the film was released, and the band got back together, in real-life, by Dan Aykroyd, but Joe declined the offer, because he'd rather stick to being just an acting career, and not focus on a singing career as well as an acting career.

 When the Russians roll their car, they get out and one of them says "They broke my watch!" in Russian.
 This is in reference to a running gag in the first Blues Brothers movie, where a cop is heard complaining that "They broke my watch!" after every major pile-up, beginning with the cop roll and slide in the mall chase.

-When the Blues Brothers are playing "Ghost Riders In the Sky" at the bluegrass festival, we can hear Elwood say "Duck, give me a mountain tempo in A minor".
-In the first Blues Brothers film, when they need to play country music, and decide on "Theme from Rawhide", someone in the band asks "What key?", and Duck Dunn answers: "A. Good country key, A."
+When the Blues Brothers are playing "Ghost Riders In the Sky" at the bluegrass festival, we can hear Elwood say "Duck, give me a mountain tempo in A minor."
+In The Blues Brothers (1980), when they need to play country music, and decide on "Theme from Rawhide", someone in the band asks "What key?", and Duck Dunn answers: "A. Good country key, A."